-START WITHT THE BEST HOMEMADE SLIME RECIPES
+START WITH THE BEST SLIME RECIPES

 You have several slime activators to choose from (all in the boron family).
-These include saline solution, liquid starch, and borax powder and all contain similar chemicals for making a slime substance.
+These include saline solution, liquid starch, and borax powder, and all contain similar chemicals for making a slime substance.
 Cross linking is what happens when the glue and activator are combined!

 Pull the slime slowly and it flows more freely.
 If you pull it quickly, the slime will break off more easily because you are breaking apart the chemical bonds.